 - Helping children to understand social communication and play with others.(* Early Learning Strategies from Edmonton Catholic Schools, 2012)

-- The frequency and total number of direct therapy sessions is determined both by the level of funding that the child is approved for as well as the level of need determined by the individual therapist.
+- The frequency and the total number of direct therapy sessions are determined both by the level of funding that the child is approved for as well as the level of need identified by the individual therapist.
 A child who qualifies for Mild-Moderate funding will not be eligible for the same number of sessions that a child who qualifies for Program Unit Funding is eligible for.

 Areas of Focus: